- it gives a coherent explanation of what we already know;

 - Archaeological dating, dendrochronological dating, paleographical dating, numismatic dating, carbon dating, and other methods of dating of ancient sources and artifacts known today are erroneous, non-exact, or dependent on traditional chronology.

 - No single document in existence can be reliably dated earlier than the 11th century.
+History is based on copies of copies from copies, and on references from, to, about.
 Most “ancient” artifacts may find other than the consensual explanation.

 - Histories of Ancient Rome, Greece, and Egypt were crafted during the Renaissance by humanists and clergy – mostly on the basis of documents of their own making.